A Generic Closed-form Optimal Step-size for ADMM

 The uppercase bold, lowercase bold, and not bold letters are used for matrices, vectors, and scalars, respectively.
 The uppercase calligraphic letters, such as $ \mathcal{A} $, are used to denote operators.
-Particularly, the Identity operator is denoted by $ \mathcal{I} $.
-Conventional notations $ (\cdot)^{\text{T}} $, $ (\cdot)^{\text{H}} $, and $\odot$ are used to denote transpose, Hermitian, and Hadamard product, respectively.
+Particularly, the identity operator is denoted by $ \mathcal{I} $.